Cosmian/mse-cli/documentation/docs/microservice_encryption/getting_started.md

 ## Sign up

-If it's the first time you are using Microservice Encryption, you need to sign up for an account:
+If it's the first time you are using Microservice Encryption (MSE), you need to sign up for an account:

 ```{.bash}
 $ mse-ctl signup